NECC Participates in the William D. Ford Federal Direct Student Loan Program Administered by the U.S. Department of Education and NECC.

 - Unemployed or meet federal rules for economic hardship (limited to 3 years).

 You may also be eligible for a deferment based on qualifying active duty service in the U.S. Armed Forces or National Guard.
 In most cases, you need to submit a deferment request to your Loan Servier along with documentation of your eligibility for the deferment.
 Visit http://studentaid.ed.gov/repay-loans/deferment-forbearance for more information.

 If you’ve gone back to school and National Student Loan Data System (NSLDS) receives enrollment information that shows you’re enrolled at least half time, it will automatically put your loans into deferment and notify you.
 If you are in default on your loan, you are not eligible for a deferment.

 If you cannot make your scheduled loan payments, but don’t qualify for a deferment, your Loan Servicer may be able to grant you a forbearance.
 Forbearance allows you to temporarily stop making payments on your loan, temporarily make smaller payments, or extend the time for making payments.
 Some common reasons for being granted forbearance are illness or financial hardship.
 If you are in default on your loan, you are not eligible for forbearance.

 PLEASE NOTE: Borrowing money for your education is a serious and binding legal obligation.

 You are advised to use care in determining if and how much you should borrow.
 Please do not hesitate to ask for assistance or advice in making this decision.
 Your loans are a part of your present and your future.

-If you have any questions about the loan or loan processing, or do not understand the information provided, please contact the Financial Aid Office by email at email@example.com and a financial aid counselor will respond to your inquiry within one business day.
-Please note: it may take more than one day if you are emailing us during peak enrollment periods – August to mid September, and January to mid February.
+If you have any questions about the loan or loan processing, or do not understand the information provided, please contact the Financial Aid Office by email at firstname.lastname@example.org and a financial aid counselor will respond to your inquiry within two business days.
+Please note: it may take more than two business days if you are emailing us during peak enrollment periods – August to mid September, and January to mid February.